VAND Pyramid Award

 Previously called the VDA Pyramid Award

-·For individuals who have made a significant contribution to the health of Vermonters by promoting healthy eating habits, but who may not be members of VAND or not active in VAND.
+- OR an organization that has made a significant contribution to the health of Vermonters by promoting healthy eating habits.
+This organization may or may not include dietetic professionals as part of its staff or volunteers.

 VDA Pyramid Award Recipients: